securinets-enit/cat-the-flag2/Forensics/challenge1_the_postcard/README.md

 The notorious **Zodiac** has been operating in Tunisia, leaving a trail of cryptic messages and hidden clues.
 Your first lead comes in the form of a mysterious postcard that arrived at our headquarters this morning.

 The postcard appears to be from Tunisia, but our analysts suspect there's more to it than meets the eye.
-The Zodiac is known for his love of steganography and metadata manipulation.
+The Zodiac is known for his love of  manipulation.
 Can you uncover what he's hiding?

 ---

 ## 🎁 Challenge Files
-- `challenge1_postcard.jpg` - The mysterious postcard from Tunisia
+- `postcard.jpg` - The mysterious postcard from Tunisia

 ---